How To Deal With Imposter Syndrome As An Artist

 Even though we’re successful and working hard toward our objectives, we still feel that we’re not.

 This is quite normal to happen.
-Often we find ourselves comparing our work with others.
-It does not happen only with beginners or less known artists.
-No, even people who are popular and very successful will find themselves feeling this way.
+Often, we find ourselves comparing our work with others.
+It does not happen only with beginners or less-known artists.

 cartoon drawing of an artist dealing with self doubt and negative thoughts